randy3k/ChangeList/README.md

 This plugin saves history to ``Packages/User/Change-List.sublime-settings``.<BR>
 For the moment, the last 50 history for each file will be saved.<BR>

-Note: The cursor always stays in the same file, it does not jump between files.
+Note: The cursor always stays in the same file.
-I personally think that it is more useful than a jump list.

 Keymap
 ----------------------
 It overwrites the default keymap ``super+,`` for consistency.<br>
-I wish to map <code>\`.</code> or ``'.`` to ``go to the last edited location``.
-However vintage has used them for bookmarks and I couldn't overwrite them without touching vintage code.

 Known issues
 -----------------------
-* Undo will change the history (ironic, huh!?).
-I have no idea on how to correct this at this moment.
+* Undo will update the change list.
+I have no idea on how to fix it at this moment.
-* Multi cursor support is now limited, only the location of first cursor will be saved.
+* Multi cursor support is now limited, only the location of the first cursor will be saved.
-  However, multi cursor editing preserves the history.
+  However, most multi cursor editing preserves history.